dbrgn/xc-bot/README.md

 ## Docker Image

-The repository includes a Dockerfile.
+The repository includes a Dockerfile, which is published automatically at `ghcr.io/dbrgn/xc-bot`.

 Important paths: